Alibaba Group

 - Taobao + Tmall Marketplace Dominance: Despite competitive share loss to Pinduoduo and Douyin, Taobao + Tmall remain the largest Chinese e-commerce GMV at ~$650B+.
 The marketplace network effects (merchant base + buyer base + payment + logistics) compound and Alibaba's investment in Tmall premium segment + Taobao value cohorts is showing GMV stabilisation.

 - Alibaba Cloud + Qwen Franchise: Alicloud is the leading domestic cloud (~37% Chinese cloud share).
 Qwen LLM family is the leading open-source-style Chinese model with global penetration in non-US markets and is the foundation for Alicloud AI inference revenue.
-Cloud + AI revenue grew 25-30% in 2026 with margin expansion as the franchise scales.
+Cloud revenue grew 38% YoY in FQ4 FY26 (external +40%), with AI-related products posting triple-digit growth for an 11th consecutive quarter and now ~30% of external cloud revenue.

 - Capital Return and Restructuring: $25B+ buyback authorisation, ~$70B net cash + investment portfolio, and Cainiao + Lazada restructured as standalone brands creates capital allocation flexibility.
 The discount in BABA from peak valuation has compressed materially through buyback execution alone.